-Dask.distributed can operate as a fully asynchronous framework and so interoperate with other highly concurrent applications.
+Dask can run fully asynchronously and so interoperate with other highly concurrent applications.
 Internally Dask is built on top of Tornado coroutines but also has a compatibility layer for asyncio (see below).

 When starting a client provide the